jmwang0117/OccRWKV/README.md

 ```
 ### Test

 Since SemantiKITTI contains a hidden test set, we provide test routine to save predicted output in same format of SemantiKITTI, which can be compressed and uploaded to the [SemanticKITTI Semantic Scene Completion Benchmark](http://www.semantic-kitti.org/tasks.html#ssc).

-We recommend to pass compressed data through official checking script provided in the [SemanticKITTI Development Kit](http://www.semantic-kitti.org/resources.html#devkit) to avoid any issue.

 You can provide which checkpoints you want to use for testing.
 We used the ones that performed best on the validation set during training.
 For testing, you can use the following command.

 ```
 $ cd <root dir of this repo>